williamhobbs/MATCH-model/INSTALL.md

     git clone https://github.com/grgmiller/MATCH-model.git

 # Setup the conda environment
 This will install all of the package dependencies needed to run MATCH.
-Use `cd` to navigate to the directory where your local files are stored (e.g. "GitHub/match_model")
+Use `cd` to navigate to the directory where your local files are stored (e.g. "Users/myusername/GitHub/MATCH-model") and create a new environment

+    cd MATCH-model
     conda env create -f environment.yml

 Activate the new environment